-As members of famous historical families of Portugal, both of them kept their birth names and generated a new branch.
+Members of famous historical families of Portugal, both of them kept their birth names and generated a new branch.

 Henrique Moniz was the governor of Silves, by then the capital city of Algarve (southern Portugal).

-The Barreto family name goes back to the XIII th century.
+The origins of the Barreto family name go back to the XIII th century.

 The surname seems to be derivated from the ancient portuguese word Barra which designated a coastal cliff ;

 in the region of Viana do Castelo (northern Portugal).

-The first written trace of the name Moniz can be found in a manuscript of the end of the X th century,
+The first written trace of the name Moniz can be found in a manuscript of the end of the XI th century,

 but is most probably derivated from the name of a high ranked muslim military

 who was part of the army led by Tariq ibn Ziyad, who crossed the mediterranean sea with 12 000 men on april 711,

 Along centuries, some new branches were born out of the original Moniz Barreto trunk,

 Among those branches two prestigious ones must be cited :

 Up there is the Moniz Barreto Corte Real coat of arms.

-The escutcheon (escudo in portuguese) is quartered (esquartelado) :
+The escutcheon (escudo in portuguese) is quartered (esquartelado).

 The crest (at the top of the helmet) is of the Moniz : a blue leopard with a golden star on his forefront.